MicrosoftDocs/learn/learn-pr/language/dotnet-debug-visual-studio/includes/4-use-visual-studio-debugger.md

 Stepping through your code can be helpful but tedious.
 Especially when you're working with loops or other code that's called repeatedly.
 Rather than stepping through the loop over and over, we can set a new breakpoint on the first line of the loop.

-When we're doing this, it's important to be strategic about where we put our breakpoints.
+It's important to be strategic about where we put our breakpoints.
 We're especially interested in the value of `sum`, since it represents the current maximum Fibonacci value.
 Because of that, let's put our breakpoint on the line *after* `sum` is set.

 1. Add a second breakpoint on line 13.